Doridian/wsvpn/README.md

 - Apple Silicon, such as M1: `arm64`
 - Raspberry Pi and most other SBCs: `arm64` on a 64-bit OS, `arm32` on a 32-bit OS

+For Linux, packed binaries are also offered for very space-constrained devices.
+These are the ones that end in `-compressed` and are packed using https://github.com/upx/upx

 ## Building

 WSVPN currently requires Golang at least version 1.18 to build successfully.
 You can use `build.sh` locally if you wish.